input-output-hk/cardano-tutorials/node-setup/build.md

         git clone https://github.com/input-output-hk/cardano-node.git

    This should create a folder ``cardano-node``, then download the latest source code from git into it.
-   After the download has finished, we can check its content with change our working directory to the new folder by
+   After the download has finished, we can check its content by

         ls cardano-node